NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 In short, I simply cannot agree with the premise of the question.
 The period described – even if we cut out the French Revolutionary and Napoleonic Wars – can be argued to have seen two major shifts take place: one in artillery, primarily up to the 1760s, and one in the use of light troops, primarily from the 1740s onwards, both of which saw a considerable increase in quantity and refinement in quality and usage.

+----- __469.2__ -----2022-05-27 14:31:54+08:00:

+I'm not entirely sure about the precise language, but *Jäger* (hunter) was the standard term used for light infantry fielded by the German states.
+The term 'Jäger rifle' is used to refer to the rifles used by such troops, as opposed to professional hunters – although there's no reason the latter could not have made use of them.

 ### 470: [When did pride/arrogance lead to a rulers downfall?](https://old.reddit.com/r/AskHistorians/comments/uynsan/when_did_pridearrogance_lead_to_a_rulers_downfall/), submitted on 2022-05-27 10:20:31+08:00.

 ----- __470.1__ -----2022-05-27 13:36:26+08:00: